DaymudeLab/assembly-theory/python/README.md

 ## Usage

-`assembly-theory` exposes a handful of functions, all of which expect as input a "mol block" (i.e., the contents of a `.mol` file as a string).
+`assembly-theory` exposes several functions, all of which expecta "mol block" (i.e., the contents of a `.mol` file as a string) as input.
 For example:

 ```python